aliiiheydar/node-weather-app/README.md

 # node-weather-app
 This project is a weather checking app.

-It's developed by node.js and uses location api and forecast api.
+It was developed using node.js and it uses location api and forecast api.

 To see the deployed project, refer to the following link.